 While you may not need medical treatment relating to your injury, it is worth seeking medical advice if you suspect a third party caused your injury.
 You might think it is always obvious whether this is the case, but in the event an accident occurs involving other people, you may not always realise whether a third party was negligent.
 Seeking medical advice means there is an official record of what happened and when it happened to you.

 What to expect from broken nose bruising

 Bruising will very quickly occur following any break to the nose.
 It will typically bruise the nose itself, which will also look swollen and painful.
 But the typical bruising indicative of a broken nose is that which occurs under each eye.
 It is very possible to get bruising under both eyes, and when this happens, it is almost inevitable to discover you have broken your nose.

 Using an ice pack on your nose every few hours in the first day or two will help bring the swelling down, not to mention letting the bruising come out.
 You will look worse a day or two following the accident than you likely did at the time, but when the bruising develops the pain is likely to recede.

 Can you claim for broken nose bruising?

 You can if you can prove another person caused the break to happen.
 This might mean a pavement was wrongly laid and you tripped over it and fell, causing the broken nose.
 It might equally mean you were knocked off your bike by a driver and broke your nose that way.

-Whatever happened, you should call 0800 689 0500 now to get proper legal advice from Accident Advice Helpline.
-There’s no obligation, and you can even call on 0333 500 0993 if you have a mobile, if you’d prefer.
-We’re here to assist you, and if a personal injury lawyer can make a no-win, no-fee claim for you, we’ll let you know so you can decide what to do.
+Whatever happened, you should call 0800 689 5659 now to get proper legal advice from Accident Advice Helpline.
+We’re here to assist you, and if a personal injury lawyer can make a no win no fee claim for you, we’ll let you know so you can decide what to do.